 Speaking of digital detoxes, the hours before bed are the perfect time to disconnect from the internet and reconnect with yourself and loved ones.
 This time of unwinding and relaxing your nervous system will not only guarantee you a better night’s sleep, it will also help releasing the right balance of hormones for you to relax.

 Screens are addictive and trigger a dopamine (addictive) response in our brains.
 The increased brightness from the screen also triggers the production of melatonin – which means that we find it difficult to sleep, because our brain thinks it’s still daytime.

 Rediscover all the tantalising rituals that you can create around bed-time, from lighting candles or incense to giving yourself or your partner a massage.
 You can use this time for journaling, doodling, meditation, yoga or reading.
 The twilight zone is a beautiful time and you can capture the magic only if you plug out the netflix, put away your phone and open your eyes to what is around you.

 Love and Light,

-Pop your email below and I will send you the PRINTABLE version of this post to stick up in your office or computer area!
+Pop your email below and I will send you a PRINTABLE to stick up in your office or computer area!
 Never waste time online again!